 The Napa Rose is the finest dining venue at Disneyland Resort and perhaps in all Orange County, gathering great ratings from almost everyone who tries it.
 The dress code is ultra-casual, but that doesn't mean the service is.
 In fact, the servers go beyond the level of service we've all learned to expect from Disney in general.
 All are first-level sommeliers or on their way to becoming one.
 The menu is interesting.
 It's also expensive, but most people think it's worth it.

-The Storytellers Cafe hosts Chip 'n' Dale's Critter Breakfast in the morning.
+The Storytellers Cafe hosts breakfast in the morning.
 They also serve a buffet or a la carte menu for lunch and dinner.

 You can also get something to eat in the Hearthstone Lounge in the lobby or at the bar in the Napa Rose.